pulumi/docs/content/topics/serverless.md

 url: /serverless

 meta_desc:
-    Pulumi makes serverless applications easy by letting you focus on business logic and managing infrastructure in the same familiar language you're already writing your code in.
+    Pulumi makes serverless applications easy by letting manage infrastructure in the same familiar language you're already writing code in.

 hero:
     title: Serverless In Just a Few Lines of Code